asgeir-s/microservice/README.md

 	http://localhost:8888/ping
 	http://localhost:8888/route/watever/deep

-##### Deployment
+## Deployment
+The circle file is setup to deploy automatically to staging area.
+But for this to work you have to setup the application and environment on AWS Elastic Beanstalk (you can use the AWS console).
+Then configure EB_BUCKET, EB_APPLICATION_NAME and EB_ENVIRONMENT_NAME in sh/deploy.sh script.

+#### To deploy from local
 One time setup:

 	cd docker
 	eb init (then select environment etc...)

+Then

+	make deploy-s
+	or
+	make deploy-p

 ## Makefile
 	-test
 	-test-u (unit)
 	-test-s (service)
 	-run-l (run local)
-	-build (builds a artifect and place it in the docker folder and afther that build the docker container) -deploy-s (deploy on staging)
+	-build (builds a artifect and place it in the docker folder and after that build the docker container) -deploy-s (deploy on staging)
 	-test-s-s (service tests ageins staging)
 	-deploy-p (deploy in production)